Greenbelt Land

 Should we build on the Green Belt?

 There are a few schools of thought about building on the green belt and the subject provokes a lot of controversial debate.
 There is no doubt that demand for houses within urban areas is outstripping supply, and the want for easily commutable rural homes are much desired.
-Selecting the right Green Belt site can improve setting and openness.
-It is estimated that around 800,000 new homes are required in London alone to meet the current demand, which has a knock on effect for those wanting to be slightly further out to gain more space.
+Selecting the right Green Belt site can improve setting and openness, and it is estimated that around 800,000 new homes are required in London alone to meet the current demand, This has a knock on effect for those wanting to be slightly further out to gain more space.

-The Green Belt is not as many people believe, land which has ecological or agricultural value and it has not been chosen for its natural beauty or wildlife.
-Most of it is privately owned and not accessible to the public and only around 45% of it is green.
+The Green Belt is not as many people believe, land which has ecological or agricultural value, and it has not been chosen for its natural beauty or wildlife.
+Most of it is privately owned and not accessible to the public, and only around 45% of it is green.
 Much of the Green Belt is already developed and a great amount of this is historically developed ready for improvement.
-The Green Belt exists to stop urban sprawl and to maintain a more rural setting around large built up areas to cease towns and cities merging into one another.
+The Green Belt exists to stop urban sprawl and to maintain a more rural setting around large built up areas, to stop towns and cities merging into one another.

-Protecting the Green Belt land does not stop development.
-Good development replacing poor building forms within the Green Belt is often welcomed by Councils.
-Presenting the best case forward improves chances of success.
-Many Green Belt planning applications are multi-stranded to showcase the improvements which can be achieved.
+Protecting the Green Belt land does not stop development, and good development that replaces poor building forms within the Green Belt is often welcomed by Councils.
+Presenting the best case forward improves chances of success, and many Green Belt planning applications are multi-stranded, to showcase the improvements which can be achieved.

 Dispelling the Myth

-There is a myth that all of our countryside is being concreted over, but in reality only about 10% of the UK is actually built upon with 4% of land classed as built-up areas.
+It is a myth that all of our countryside is being concreted over, in reality only about 10% of the UK is actually built upon with 4% of land classed as built-up areas.
 Well considered development within the Green Belt can bring forward environmental and social improvement.

 What’s the alternative to building on the Green Belt?

-Local councils could avoid using Green Belt land.
-A lot of extra housing space could be created within towns and cities by utilising existing previously developed sites (derelict land which now lies dormant), estimates suggest that redevelopment of these sites alone could create 1 million new homes across the UK.
+Local councils could avoid using Green Belt land, and a lot of extra housing space could be created within towns and cities by utilising existing previously developed sites (derelict land which now lies dormant), estimates suggest that redevelopment of these sites alone could create 1 million new homes across the UK.
 Similarly, tired high streets and redundant retail parks could be used for urban regeneration.
-We have great specialism in creating new developments on ineffciently used urban land.
+We have great specialism in creating new developments on inefficiently used urban land.
 However, this does not stop the re-use of already developed buildings and land within the Green Belt to create one off bespoke homes.

 We are firm believers that development within the Green Belt should be of the highest standards.
-It’s a special location which should be considered as such to create one off architect designed homes rather than using it to create large housing estates.
+It’s a special location and should be considered as such to create one-off architect designed homes, rather than using it to create large housing estates.
 Low density and high quality for the Green Belt and high density and high quality for urban locations

 Can you get planning permission on Green Belt Land?